containers/podman-desktop/website/docs/troubleshooting/troubleshooting-podman-on-linux.md

 Podman Desktop does only connect to the native rootless podman connection.

 Podman Desktop does not manage podman native configuration or podman machine (create, configure, start, stop, delete).

+Podman Desktop might manage configuration relative to connections to registries and proxies.